e-mission/e-mission-eval-private-data/README.md

     ```
     $ source activate.sh
     ```

+    ```
+    call activate.sh
+    ```

-1. Access the visualizations of interest and copy the config over
+1. Access the visualizations of interest and copy the config folder from the e-mission-server folder to your eval_folder.
+The 'eval_folder' in this context is e-mission-eval-private-data.
 ```
 $ cd <eval_folder>
 $ cp -r ../conf .